-I normally tell people that cash flow is like blood in your veins – it brings life to your body whereever it flows.
+I normally tell people that cash flow is like blood in your veins – it brings life to your body wherever it flows.
 Now, imagine having severe cholesterol.
-This stops the life giving flow to get to the places where it needs to go.
+This stops the life-giving flow to get to the places where it needs to go.
 This is how cash flow works – if you’re out of cash, you will not be able to grow accordingly.

 Death by growth – managing emergencies and cash flow